AnastasiaEvgenia/Arcade-Game-Project/README.md

 open index.html file in a browser to start playing the game.

-The game can also be accessef online without downloading any files through this link: https://anastasiaevgenia.github.io/Arcade-Game-Project/
+The game can also be accessed online without downloading any files through this link: https://anastasiaevgenia.github.io/Arcade-Game-Project/